jamesonkunkel/bumpy/README.md

 ```

 ## Features

-Currently supports reading .bmp files into a mutable struct, performing manipulations on the image such as greyscaling, rotation, or mirroring the image, and then writing the struct to a bitmap file.
+Currently supports reading 24-bit and 8-bit .bmp files into a mutable struct, performing manipulations on the image such as greyscaling, rotation, or mirroring the image, and then writing the struct to a bitmap file.
 Also support generating a 24 bit bitmap file of given width and height.

 ## Example